 News/Information Resources in Spanish

 El Economista – One of Mexico’s leading financial newspapers.
+I suspect this is linked to either The Economist or the Financial Times of London.

 El Financiero – Another of Mexico’s leading financial newspapers, now in league with Bloomberg.